ilchef/international_football_prediction_model/README.md

 # International Football Prediction Model

-A web application of the model can be viewed here.
+The deployed model can be viewed in a web application here.

 ## Contents:
+- data
+- functions
+- models
 - 01_data_clean.Rmd
 - 02_validation_and_dq.Rmd
 - 03_[various Rmarkdown and JupyterNotebooks]